How to invest in overvalued markets

 The only bright spot where I have been able to find quite a lot of very undervalued companies for you is Asia, mainly Japan.

-But like you, I do not want to invest my whole portfolio in Japanese companies – 30% to 40% is what I am comfortable with.
+But like you, I do not want to invest my whole portfolio in Japan – 30% to 40% is what I am comfortable with.

 Your level will be different and that is fine – as I have mentioned in the past the best portfolio for you is the one that lets you sleep comfortably every night.